andrewshadura/blogue/content/2021-12-12-coffee-gear-upgrade.markdown

 Happy with my new purchase, I went to read this review and thought to myself: ‘lucky me, my grinder is absolutely quiet!’
 And then I realised that the noise in my kitchen is not, in fact, produced by the fridge, but the grinder.
-Well, a cheap switched plug solved the issue completely (I wish sockets here each had a switch like they usually to in the UK!)
+Well, a cheap switched plug solved the issue completely (I wish sockets here each had a switch like they usually do in the UK!)

 ![Switched plug](/images/posts/2021-12/switched-plug.jpg)